brianegan/flutter_architecture_samples/example/vanilla/README.md

   * Share State by Lifting State Up - If two Widgets need access to the same state (aka data), "lift" the state up to a parent `StatefulWidget` that passes the state down to each child Widget that needs it.
   * Updating State with callbacks - To update state, pass a callback function from the Parent `StatefulWidget` to the child widgets.
   * Local persistence - The list of todos is serialized to JSON and stored as a file on disk whenever the State is updated.
+  * Testing - Pull Business logic out of Widgets into Plain Old Dart Object (PODOs).

 ## Share State by Lifting State Up